usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures for providing monitoring information to authorized personnel or roles.

 Policies and procedures provide the details necessary to implement management and operational controls for how to provide organizationally-defined IoT device and associated systems monitoring information to authorized personnel or roles as needed and according to organizationally-defined frequencies.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**